OpenUpSA/pombola/docs/WriteInPublic.md

 People's Assembly uses the WriteInPublic API to provide functionality to email Members of Parliament and Committees via the website.

-The WriteInPublic service is at http://writeinpublic.pa.org.za
+The WriteInPublic service is at http://writeinpublic.pa.org.za.

+MPs and Committees are configured in two WriteInPublic _instances_ with the **slugs** `south-africa-assembly` and `south-africa-committees` respectively.

 [Edit diagram](https://docs.google.com/drawings/d/1-Gvynn2s62mIn1hZemxf3cESYyVfObt18supQ5sU0nw/edit)